CartoDB/documentation/app/content/spatial-extension-sf/examples/a-quadkey-grid-of-stores-locations-and-simple-cannibalization-analysis.md

   data
 ```

-This query adds two new columns to our dataset: geom, with the boundary of each of the Quadkey grid cells where there’s at least one Starbucks, and agg_total, with the total number of locations that fall within each cell.
+This query adds two new columns to our dataset: `geom`, representing the boundary of each of the Quadkey grid cells where there’s at least one Starbucks, and `agg_total`, containing the total number of locations that fall within each cell.
 Finally, we can visualize the result.

 <iframe height=480px width=100% style='margin-bottom:20px' src="https://public.carto.com/builder/ad949347-876c-4ea0-88df-e4113e5dcc91" title="Starbucks locations in the US aggregated in an quadkey grid of resolution 10."></iframe>

-### Using finer resolution Quadkey for simple cannibalization analysis
+### Using finer resolution Quadkeys for simple cannibalization analysis

-Next, we will analyze in finer detail the grid cells inside to Las Vegas.
-In order to do that we are going to see two different methods.
+Next, we will analyze in finer detail the grid cells in Las Vegas to identify potential cannibalizations through to analysis of the surroundings of each store.
+We present the same analysis applying two different methods, which simply differ in the way the influence areas around each store are defined.

-On the first one we will use `KRING` with distance 1 to aggregate the quadkey indexes immediately next to each Starbucks location.
+The first method uses the `KRING` function with distance 1 to define an area of influence around each store, and then aggregates the quadkey indexes around each Starbucks location.

 ```sql
 WITH data AS (